ccamel/awesome-ccamel/README.md

 - [davidferguson/pibakery](https://github.com/davidferguson/pibakery) - The blocks based, easy to use setup tool for Raspberry Pi
 - [developit/microbundle](https://github.com/developit/microbundle) - 📦 Zero-configuration bundler for tiny modules.
 - [dgarijo/Widoco](https://github.com/dgarijo/Widoco) - Wizard for documenting ontologies.
 WIDOCO is a step by step generator of HTML templates with the documentation of your ontology.
 It uses the LODE environment to create part of the template.
-- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - GPT wrapper for git — generate commit messages with an LLM in 1 sec — works best with Claude 3.5 — supports local models too
+- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - GPT wrapper for git — generate commit messages with an LLM in 1 sec — works best with Claude or GPT, supports local models too
 - [digitalbazaar/did-cli](https://github.com/digitalbazaar/did-cli) - A client for managing Decentralized Identifiers
 - [digitalbazaar/jsonld-cli](https://github.com/digitalbazaar/jsonld-cli) - JSON-LD command line interface tool
 - [digitalbazaar/jsonld.js](https://github.com/digitalbazaar/jsonld.js) - A JSON-LD Processor and API implementation in JavaScript